fauna-labs/faunadb-importer/README.md

 ├── README.md                    # This file
 ├── bin                          #
 │   ├── faunadb-importer         # Unix startup script
-│   └── faunadb-importer.bat     # Winddows startup script
+│   └── faunadb-importer.bat     # Windows startup script
-├── cache                        # Where the importer saves its cache ├── data                         # Where you should copy the files you whish to import ├── lib                          #
+├── cache                        # Where the importer saves its cache ├── data                         # Where you should copy the files you wish to import ├── lib                          #
 │   └── faunadb-importer-1.0.jar # The importer library
 └── logs                         # Logs for each execution